A pipeline is a sequence of one or more commands separated by

 command2’s standard input through the pipe;

-it is shorthand for 2>&1 |
+it is shorthand for 2>&1 |.

 This implicit redirection of the standard error to the standard output is

-performed after any redirections specified by command1.
+performed after any redirections specified by command1,

-The reserved word time
+If the reserved word time precedes the pipeline,

-to be printed for the pipeline once it finishes.
+Bash prints timing statistics for the pipeline once it finishes.

 The statistics currently consist of elapsed (wall-clock) time and